hestiaAI/hestialabs-experiences/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+## Upgrading npm on windows
+This is only relevant for windows users who work with nvm.

+We work with a version of npm more recent than the one shipped with the node LTS we are using.
+There is a standard way of upgrading npm, but it doesn't work with nvm-windows.
+The way to do it is described in this [comment on github](https://github.com/coreybutler/nvm-windows/issues/300#issuecomment-798776683):

+- download [this](https://gist.github.com/nokidding/aafaf90adc80cbce54b676340817bb13) as updateNpm.bat file
+- open powershell in that same folder and run this command ./updateNpm.bat latest